-- source (array-like) Either a NumPy, CCData or NDData array of the source image to be transformed or an interable of (x, y) coordinates of the target control points. - target (array-like) Either a NumPy, CCData or NDData array of the target (destination) image or an interable of (x, y) coordinates of the target control points. - max_control_points The maximum number of control point-sources to find the transformation. - detection_sigma Factor of background std-dev above which is considered a detection.
-This value is ignored if input are not images. - min_area Minimum number of connected pixels to be considered a source.
+- source A 2D NumPy, CCData or NDData array of the source image to be transformed or an interable of (x, y) coordinates of the source control points. - target A 2D NumPy, CCData or NDData array of the target (destination) image or an interable of (x, y) coordinates of the target control points. - max_control_points The maximum number of control point-sources to find the transformation. - detection_sigma (int) Factor of background std-dev above which is considered a detection.
 This value is ignored if input are not images.

-Returns
+• min_area (int) - Minimum number of connected pixels to be considered a source.
+This value is ignored if input are not images.

-The transformation object and a tuple of corresponding star positions in source and target.:
+Returns The transformation object and a tuple of corresponding star positions in source and target.

-T, (source_pos_array, target_pos_array)
+Return type T, (source_pos_array, target_pos_array)